openhab/org.openhab.ui.habmin/README.md

 HABmin version2 - ultimately targeted toward openHAB2, however currently only working with openHAB1.

+HABmin is intended as a complete GUI for the openHAB Home Automation system.
+It is in early and active development, and as the ultimate target is openHAB2, which is also being actively developped, features are varied.
+In general, I'm focussing on features that I don't anticipate will change in OH2, or where the changes on the server side will not greatly impact the client.

 Features
 ========
 * **Responsive**.
 Should work well on all devices.
 Of course some functions may be removed or be difficult to use on small devices (eg the graphical rule editor).